WalshyDev/SFMobDrops/README.md

 ## Hello

-This template repository exists so I can easily bring across files such as my FUNDING.md and a nice template for my README.
+This repository is the source code and download page for SFMobDrops.
+A simple plugin to add Slimefun drops to any mob.

 ## Contributing